ChibiKev/Fetch-Rewards-Coding-Exercise/README.md

 Perform theses using Postman.
 When calling this API the root is `http://127.0.0.1:5000`
 ### Get Requests
+`/` - Short Description of The Project.

+`/checkUsers` - Get All IDs of Users.
+Mainly Used For Testing Purposes Since There Is Only 1 User So Far.

 `/account` - Get User's Current Points

-`/account/checkUsers` - Get All IDs of Users.
-Mainly Used For Testing Purposes Since There Is Only 1 User So Far.

 `/account/transactions` - Get All Transactions